pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-class-diagram.md

 Additionally, `UxrComponent` offers quick access to commonly used utilities to simplify development.

 {{% callout tip %}}
-Users can incorporate this functionality into their own components by inheriting from `UxrComponent` rather than `MonoBehaviour`.
+Users can incorporate this functionality into their own components by inheriting from any of the core components rather than `MonoBehaviour`.
 {{% /callout %}}

 ## Core Components Overview